-Many organisations fail to take into consider this evolution.
+Many organizations fail to take into consider this evolution.
 They tend to implement controls and assume they are safe.
 This is a mistake.
-With threats constantly evolving, organisations also need to continuously review and adapt their security controls.
+With threats constantly evolving, organizations also need to continuously review and adapt their security controls.

 Threats may evolve through the adoption of new tactics, or you may implement new technologies that expand your attack surface.
 Either way, security controls must be continuously updated in order to continuously disrupt attackers.

-As an organisation builds up its security controls, most of the likely threats will be blocked.
+As an organization builds up its security controls, most of the likely threats will be blocked.
 Over time, even the less likely, but more dangerous threats, will also be blocked.
 The process of

 constant validation and enhancement ultimately leads to a significant increase in the time an adversary needs to invest into a breach.